 - You’ve been freelancing for a while and are struggling to make things work.

-Our new course “Becoming a Successful Freelancer” starts 4th November and will run for 10 weeks, with a break for Christmas.
+Our new course “Becoming a Successful Freelancer” starts in February and will run for 10 weeks, with a break for Christmas.
 You will need to commit to around 3-4 hours of study each week over the 10 week period.

-The course costs £499 but sign-up before 6th October 2019 and you’ll benefit from the early bird discount, paying just £399.
-That’s less than £40 per week to get a flexible career.
+The course costs £299 for a limited time only.
+That’s less than £30 per week to get a flexible career.
 And if you’re currently self-employed or run a limited company don’t forget you can expense the course fee too.

-To find out more, get the information pack and access the early bird discount code sign up here.
+To find out more and get the information pack sign up here.